-Sarnia Skała: This is a nice, relatively short hike and we highly recommend it for anybody visiting Zakopane.
+Sarnia Skała: The Sarnia Skała route is a nice, relatively short hike and we highly recommend it for anybody visiting Zakopane.
 If you are here for a few days on a hiking holiday, this is a good route to see some beautiful views of Zakopane and the surrounding area.
-You can start the hike from the Strazyska Valley.
+You can start the hike from the Strazyska Valley or from the White Valley.

 How to get there